Freelancer and Employee Payments: 7 Methods that Work Best

 This is traditionally the most universal method for making payroll payments.
 With paychecks, you don’t have to hand out cash, and employees don’t have to have a bank account.

-For small businesses, providing a paycheck for each employee can be time-consuming, or you’ll need to outsource the process to a payroll service.
+For small businesses, providing a paycheck for each employee can be time-consuming, or you’ll need to outsource the process to a payroll payment service.